dav/AloharDemo/README.md

 ###Sample Applications###

 This SDK comes with a sample application that demonstrates authorization, making API calls to guide you in development.
-It aalso shows case how to our platform works behides the scenes.
+It also shows case how to our platform works behides the scenes.

 To build and run the iOS sample application with XCode:

 + Open the included XCode Project File by selecting iOS/aloharDemo.xcodeproj.
 + Select Build->Build and Run.
 This should compile the application and launch it.

-*NOTE*: our iOS SDK requires OS5.0+ and XCode4.2+. our Android SDK require OS2.2+.
+**NOTE**: **our iOS SDK requires OS5.0+ and XCode4.2+. our Android SDK require OS2.2+.**

 ###Report Issues/Bugs/Feature Requests###